-Students studying under the Central Board of Secondary Education find the textbooks of Lakhmir Singh and Manjit Kaur as one of their go-to textbooks for references.
+Students studying under the Central Board of Secondary Education find the textbooks of Lakhmir Singh and Manjit Kaur as one of their go-to reference materials.
 These books are designed based on the latest CBSE syllabus.
 Every concept that is explained in this textbook comes with supporting examples and problems that give students an opportunity to understand the application of formulas and equations.

-Lakhmir Singh is considered to be one of the finest teachers of India and has written books on major branches of Science.
-Lakhmir Singh Solutions for Class 10 Physics is one such book that comprises the syllabus that is provided by CBSE.
-This textbook consists of concept explanation, practice questions, and solved examples.
+Lakhmir Singh is considered to be one of the finest teachers of India and has written books on Science.
+Lakhmir Singh Solutions for Class 10 Physics is one such book that comprises the syllabus that is provided by the CBSE.
+This textbook consists of concept explanations, practice questions and solved examples.

 |Chapter 1: Electricity|

 |Chapter 3: Sources of Energy|